-Carr has consistently been able to find the end zone in his short career, posting 36 TD passes in 23 career starts.
+Carr has consistently been able to find the end zone in his short career, posting 32 TD passes in 22 career starts.
 His 21 TDs as a rookie tied with Cam Newton for the fifth most by a rookie since 1960.

-• Carr has posted 11 multi-TD performances and five three-TD games, both the most by a Raider through his first two seasons.
+• Carr has posted 10 multi-TD performances and four three-TD games, both the most by a Raider through his first two seasons.

-On Oct, 12, 2014, Carr became the first Raiders rookie to throw four TDs in a game, and the first NFL rookie to throw four TDs in a game against the Chargers.
-He added a second four-TD game on Nov.
-1, 2015 against the New York Jets.
+• On Oct.
+12, 2014, Carr became the first Raiders rookie to throw four TDs in a game, and the first NFL rookie to throw four TDs in a game against the Chargers.
+Carr has thrown seven TDs and just one INT in three games against San Diego.

-Even more impressive is that Carr has posted these scores while throwing only 15 INTs in 828 career passing attempts (1.8 percent), the fourth best INT rate in the NFL since 2014.
-Additionally, his 2.6 TD-INT ratio ranks eighth in the NFL since 2014.
+Even more impressive is that Carr has posted these scores while throwing only 15 INTs in 792 career passing attempts (1.9 percent), the seventh best INT rate in the NFL since 2014.
+Additionalty, his 2.13 TD-INT ratio ranks ninth in the NFL since 2014.